 Sherlock: Steven Moffat.
 Is.
 A. Genius.
 I absolutely LOVE the setting of Sherlock and John in the 21st century, and Benedict Cumberbatch and Martin Freeman are perfectly cast as said characters.
 Mrs. Hudson is a dear, Molly's sweet, Mark Gatiss has made Mycroft my favorite character, and Lestrade is great fun.
 I like how Moffat and Gatiss have altered the original Conan Doyle stories and I'm very intrigued by the liberties they're taking with the characters and their stories (case in point: Mary Morstan.
 Go watch "His Last Vow" if you're curious).
 The episodes are works of marvel, with Sherlock rushing on at a mile a minute with his incredible deductions and John slowly but surely humanizing the Great Detective - and the plots are glorious!
 Regrettably, being a Sherlock fan means that I have to bear with having only three episode per season, and a two-year wait between each season.
 And now after Season 4, it might just be over forever.
 Again, BBC - why must you torment me so?

 Justice League: Oh, yes.
 Yes, yes, yes.
 Justice League and Justice League Unlimited were the first cartoons I ever followed - they were my introduction to the world of DC, and the springboard into my obsession with comic books.
 Before JL, the only comics I knew were my dad's old Marvel comics - I did like reading those, but once I got into DC, I never looked back.
 My favorite character here (actually, my favorite character in all of DC) is Wally West.
 I adore Wally West - he's so fun, and optimistic, and friendly - and call me sadistic, but I like the fact that his past contains a lot of tragedy and pain; I think it serves to flesh out his character really well, and it makes for delicious backstory.
 What can I say about the Justice League itself?
 The animated series was superb, and I still keep an eye out for the animated JL movies.
 As for the heroes in the League, my introduction to them was via the animated versions of the characters, but as time has gone on I've found that you can really only fully appreciate them if you know the comics they come from.
-There's over fifty years of history in DC's archives, and a lot of terrific elements - e.g. the Flash family, coordination between different superhero teams, the general togetherness of the superhero community, Blackest Night - have yet to be adapted for TV.
+There's over seventy years of history in DC's archives, and a lot of terrific elements - e.g. the Flash family, coordination between different superhero teams, the general togetherness of the superhero community, Blackest Night - have yet to be adapted for TV.
 But I am so, SO pleased with DC's Rebirth initiative!
 After the travesty that was the New 52, they've finally brought back my favorite character and the flavor of the pre-52 comics, which is a BIG step in the right direction.
-I've only just now started regularly following current comics, thanks to the internet - Titans and Hal Jordan and the Green Lantern Corps, mainly - and I'm liking where they're going so far.

 Teen Titans: The second animated series I followed.
 To be honest, I wasn't keen on it at first.
 When my TV station took Justice League off air and replaced it with Teen Titans, I'll admit, I was pretty upset.
 I knew nothing of the Titans - the only one I recognized was Robin, and I wasn't very fond of Robin at the time - and I couldn't see how a bunch of teenagers would be as cool as the Justice League.
 So, I resolved not to watch it.
 In my defense, the promos for it on my channel weren't that exciting.
 Fortunately, though, my dad had read the New Teen Titans comics, and he convinced me to give it a go.
 I did, and I was hooked.
 I loved the Titans, and even related to them better because they were closer to my age.
 What a mistake I almost made.
 Thanks, Dad.
 Anyway, my preference for the Titans is sort of split equally between their animated and comic versions.
 The cartoon's portrayal of the characters were a huge influence on a whole generation of kids and eventually the comics themselves, so I'll always have a soft spot for the animated characterizations - but I also like the more mature tone of the comics.
 Starfire is my third-favorite DC character, and I'm a Dick/Kori shipper all the way.
 I prefer Dick Grayson as Nightwing, but I prefer Terra as she was in the cartoon (considering her original comic incarnation, no surprise, right?).
 I have to say I'm rather disappointed with Teen Titans Go!
 Sure, it's quite fun, and hilarious, but it has no plot, no continuity, no real character development...it's a mere shadow of the original series and frankly, that's just not what I want in a DC cartoon.
 Thus, I don't mind catching an occasional episode, but I won't make an effort to actually watch it.
 I still have very fond memories of the original Teen Titans, and I would love for some network to develop a really good, solidly-written, live-action TV series with the flavor of the Perez/Wolfman era.